Back

 • Four phthalates (DEHP, BBP, DBP, DIBP)

-REACH, meanwhile, lists over 240 Substances of Very High Concern (SVHCs).
-These substances need authorization from the European Chemicals Agency (ECHA) for use.
+REACH, meanwhile, lists over 235 Substances of Very High Concern (SVHCs) on its Candidate List.
+These substances and the over 60 substances on the Authorisation List need permission from the European Chemicals Agency (ECHA) for use.
 REACH targets chemicals that are harmful, including carcinogens and toxic substances.
+Companies should also prepare for stricter controls and potential bans on PFAS (per- and polyfluorinated substances) by the end of 2025.

 Compliance Requirements for REACH